ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.4.3] - 2024-11-19 - Allow clinic admins to remove clinician access to clients

+## Changelog

+### Added

+- The ability to remove a clinician's access to a client from the clinic admin screen.

 ## [1.4.2] - 2024-11-19 - Patch to fix a bug caused by the previous release related to hierarchy reorder

 ## Changelog